 Final assembly consists of aligning a counter/gear assembly onto a chassis assembly and fastening with screws and locknuts.

-Each finished JR counter is packaged for shipping with a set of mounting instructions.
-We usually have ten to twenty units packaged ahead of time, ready for labeling and postage.
+Each finished JR counter is packaged for shipping with a set of mounting instructions, a length of 14ga wire, and a pair of washers.
+We currently have hundreds of units packaged ahead of time, ready for labeling and postage.

 Units Ready to be Shipped